Pardons & Revenge

 Revenge / Retaliation7/102025-01-21Action: N/A — Retaliatory removal of clearances from critics

-Trump revoked security clearances of former intelligence officials who spoke out against him, including John Bolton, John Brennan, and James Clapper.
-This is retaliation for criticism, not a security decision.
+Trump revoked security clearances of former intelligence officials who had publicly criticized him, including John Bolton, John Brennan, and James Clapper.
+Critics said the revocations were retaliation for political speech rather than based on security concerns.

 George Papadopoulos